lxdao-official/donate3-sdk/README.md

 <script src="https://cdn.jsdelivr.net/npm/donate3-sdk@1.0.37/dist/webpack/bundle.js"></script>
 ```

+### 3

-The third way is that you can add the corresponding link to the markdown.
+You can add the corresponding link to the markdown.

 ```html
 <a href="Your Donate3 Link" target="_blank"><img src="https://www.donate3.xyz/Donate3ToMe.svg" alt="Donate3 To Me"></a>